 At 100 pounds, you expect that their bodies are already developed enough to reproduce and to carry to term twins and triplets.

-It’s essential to ensure proper feeding before breeding.
-What do goats eat
+It’s essential to ensure proper feeding before breeding by learning what goats eat.

 Most experts recommend that you let a buckling mature until it’s around a year old before you start breeding it.